 If you’ve never prepared sunchokes (or have always wondered how to prepare or cook sunchokes), this recipe and back-to-basics post is for you.

 Part of the confusion and mystery of sunchokes relates to their name.
 They’re often referred to as Jerusalem artichokes; however they are not from Jerusalem, nor are they part of the artichoke family.
 Sunchokes are actually the tuberous roots of a sunflower plant.
 Weird, right?

 They come in various sizes, shades of color, and are knobbly like fresh ginger root.
 In fact, they can easily be mistaken for small pieces of ginger at first glance.
 Sunchokes are often prepared similarly to potatoes, but have a crunchy texture when raw (yes, you can eat them raw!) that reminds me of a radish or turnip.

 Nutritionally speaking, sunchokes are incredibly good for you.
 They are very high in iron, potassium, and indigestible fiber (prebiotics, specifically inulin) and are a wonderful low-carb (and lower calorie) alternative to potatoes or other higher-carb root vegetables.

 Sunchokes come in various shades of colors ranging from light brown (as shown above) to a slightly reddish or purple-y hue.
 Look for firm sunchokes without any soft spots.
 Large sunchokes with minimal knobs are more ideal for roasting and generally easier to work with, as you’ll be able to keep the slices more uniform.

-Sunchokes should be stored in a plastic bag or cloth in your refrigerator vegetable drawer for up to 2 weeks.
+Sunchokes should be placed in a plastic bag or cloth in your refrigerator vegetable drawer, and can be stored for up to two weeks.